ramccor/claude-code-provider-proxy/README.md

-# Provider Proxy for Claude Code
+# Claude Code Provider Proxy

 A proxy service that allows Anthropic API requests to be routed through an OpenAI-compatible URL to access alternative models.